Ed Sheeran becomes shirt sponsor of English club Ipswich

 The new logo features mathematical symbols and the word “TOUR.”
 His albums use mathematical symbols as names.

 England captain Harry Kane is the shirt sponsor of fourth-division club Leyton Orient, his former club.
-The Tottenham striker announced his three-year agreement last May.
 The shirts carry messages of thanks to frontline workers battling the coronavirus pandemic.
+The Tottenham striker announced Thursday that Leyton Orient’s home shirt next season will honor a charity for the country’s military veterans.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports